The price estimate mentioned in this post does not include rental car fees and tolls. A Car Rental in Sydney starts at around $50.00 per day.

 Day Trips From Sydney: Blue Mountains National Park

 Blue Mountains National Park is an extremely popular day trip from Sydney, especially in the Autumn and Winter.
-The park is about a 2 hour drive west of Sydney about 120 kms away.
-This World Heritage site has a lot of hidden wonders that you can either explore on a tour or on your own with a travel buddy if you want to save some money.
-With over 140 kms of walking trail and countless waterfalls, caves, valleys, cliffs and rock formations to admire, this is a day trip you won’t want to miss.
-Visit arguably the most popular site in Blue Mountains, The Three Sisters, take some popular hikes that take you to lookouts over Wentworth Falls, Kings Tableland and Mount Solitary, and marvel at the limestone crystals and underground rivers of the Jenolan Caves.
+The park is about a 2-hour drive west of Sydney about 120 km away.
+This World Heritage site has a lot of hidden wonders that you can either explore on a tour or your own with a travel buddy if you want to save some money.
+With over 140 km of walking trail and countless waterfalls, caves, valleys, cliffs, and rock formations to admire, this is a day trip you won’t want to miss.
+Visit arguably the most popular site in the Blue Mountains, The Three Sisters, take some popular hikes that take you to lookouts over Wentworth Falls, Kings Tableland, and Mount Solitary, and marvel at the limestone crystals and underground rivers of the Jenolan Caves.

 Day Trips From Sydney: Canberra